Overview for Army Medical Specialist

-- Must be a US citizen for Regular Army (RA) or a permanent resident for Army Reserve (AR).
+- Applicants must be a US Citizen or Naturalized Citizen for Regular Army (RA) or a Permanent Resident for Army Reserve (AR).

-- Occupational Therapists (OT) and Registered Dietitians (RD) applicants must have National Registration from the National Board for Certification of Occupational Therapists (NBCOT) and the Commission on Dietetic Registration (CDR), respectively, and a state license.
+- Occupational Therapists (OT) applicants must have National Registration from the National Board for Certification of Occupational Therapists (NBCOT) and a state license.

-- Physical Therapists (PT) must have a state license.
+- Physical Therapists (PT) must have an unrestricted state license.

 - Physician Assistants (PA) must be graduates of a U.S. accredited school and fully qualified to include certification by the National Commission for Certification of Physician Assistants (NCCPA).

-- Students who will graduate within 6 months with their qualifying degree from a US accredited school may apply for Active Duty (AD).
-Occupational Therapists (OT) may also apply for United States Army Reserve (USAR).
-They must provide an official transcript with their degree awarded and appropriate registration/certification and/or license before being allowed to report to Active Duty.
+- Students who will graduate within 6 months with their qualifying degree from a US accredited school may apply for Active Duty (AD) and United States Army Reserve (USAR).
+This applies to Registered Dietitians, Occupational Therapists, Physicians Assistants and Physical Therapist only going Active Duty.
+Physical Therapists going Reserve must have at least 6 months of relevant work experience at the time of board.
+All must provide an official transcript with their degree awarded and appropriate registration/certification and/or license before being allowed to access.